 Title V. - Modification of statutes and Dissolution

 The statutes can be modified only on the initiative of the Executive Committee, or of one-tenth of the regular members composing ICOHTEC, submitted to the officers at least six months before the General Assembly which must decide on them.
 In this case the quorum of the Assembly is constituted by one-third of the members of ICOHTEC present or represented.
 If the quorum is not reached, and the assembly is convoked anew on the action of the president less than one month after the first meeting, it can then deliberate no matter how many members are present or represented.
 Decisions can be taken only by a two-thirds majority of members present or represented.
+In lieu of a General Assembly meeting, all members may vote on statute modifications by ballot.

 The General Assembly if called to pronounce on the dissolution of the association is convoked especially for that purpose.
 The quorum consists of one half plus one of the legal members present or represented.
 If this quorum is not obtained, the assembly will be convoked anew on the order of the president less than one month after the first meeting; it can then deliberate no matter how many members are present or represented.
 Dissolution can be decided by a two-thirds majority of members present or represented.